[Updated: August 2022]

 - what you say in a thank you card

-- the language you use with your referral source outreach
+- the language you use with a touch point to a referral source

 - how you invite referral sources to an event